2023 Enugu State gubernatorial election

-The 2023 Enugu State gubernatorial election will take place on 18 March 2023, to elect the Governor of Enugu State, concurrent with elections to the Enugu State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
-Incumbent PDP Governor Ifeanyi Ugwuanyi is term-limited and cannot seek re-election to a third term.
+The 2023 Enugu State gubernatorial election took place on 18th March 2023, to elect the Governor of Enugu State, concurrent with elections to the Enugu State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election — which was postponed from its original 11 March date — was held three weeks after the presidential election and National Assembly elections.
+Incumbent PDP Governor Ifeanyi Ugwuanyi was term-limited and could seek re-election to a third term.
+Former commissioner Peter Mbah retained the governorship for the PDP by a margin of less than 1% — 3,343 votes — over the first runner-up, LP nominee Chijioke Edeoga.

-Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating former commissioner Peter Mbah on 25 May while the All Progressives Congress nominated businessman Uche Nnaji unopposed on 26 May and the All Progressives Grand Alliance nominated former minister Frank Nweke on 29 May.
-On 4 August, Chijioke Edeoga—the runner-up in the PDP primary—won the primary of the Labour Party.
+Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating Mbah on 25 May while the All Progressives Congress nominated businessman Uche Nnaji unopposed on 26 May and the All Progressives Grand Alliance nominated former minister Frank Nweke on 29 May.
+On 4 August, Edeoga — the runner-up in the PDP primary — won the primary of the Labour Party.
 The LP primary was annulled by a Federal High Court ruling on 9 November but a Court of Appeal judgment on 6 January 2023 overturned the High Court ruling, reinstating Edeoga as the legitimate LP nominee.

+After a long and controversial count that included the suspension of collation in two local government areas (Nkanu East and Nsukka) due to irregularities, INEC declared Mbah as the victor on 22 March despite protests from the camps of other candidates.
+Official results, which were revised to remove fraudulent votes, showed Mbah winning nearly 161,000 votes (45% of the vote) and Edeoga gaining ~158,000 votes (44% of the vote) while Nweke and Nnaji trailed in third and fourth place with 5% and 4%, respectively.
+Losing candidates swiftly rejected the results and embarked on legal action, with candidates and media focusing attention upon Mbah's home LGA — Nkanu East — where both the turnout (40.0%) and Mbah vote share (92.1%) were extremely high and there were reports of voting irregularities.
+Edeoga's challenge to the results reaching the Supreme Court by December; the court dismissed Edeoga's case and upheld the election results in its judgment.